Building Access Procedures

 Ensure Building Readiness: All buildings have been prepared for personnel use, including HVAC system review, deep cleaning and sanitizing, building and elevator capacity restrictions and signage.
 Spaces that are closed due to COVID ventilation requirements are locked and clearly marked with signage.

-Control Building Access: Provided that the University is in guarded or elevated operational posture, employees are automatically granted broad access to campus spaces including academic buildings, libraries, dining facilities, and their office/lab buildings.
+Control Building Access: Employees are automatically granted broad access to campus spaces including academic buildings, libraries, dining facilities, and their office/lab buildings.
 Employees are required to swipe into buildings with their Pitt IDs.
-If employees require special internal access to labs or other restricted rooms, they should submit proposals to access those spaces, following standard protocols.
+If employees require special internal access to labs or other restricted rooms, they should follow normal protocols to request access to those spaces.
 Building Concierge stations are located at building entrances to assist Pitt community members at this time.

-Require Safety Compliance: Everyone on-campus must comply with Pitt health and safety guidelines, including the following requirements which apply to all individuals accessing University buildings:
+Require Safety Compliance: Everyone on-campus must comply with Pitt health and safety guidelines.

 Frequently Asked Questions: Building Access Protocol

-- What are the Return to Campus Plans for this summer?
+- What are the Return to Campus Plans for this fall?

-For those who are authorized to return to campus, please remember to continue following Pitt’s health rules.
+For those who are working on-campus, please remember to continue following Pitt’s health rules.
 Continue to wear your face covering inside and wash your hands.
 Hand sanitizing stations are located throughout campus.
 Interior and exterior signage is also in place across campus to provide health and safety reminders.

 - Do employees still need ATO authorization to access Pitt buildings?

 A Pitt ID is still required to enter campus buildings, swiping in at Building Safety Concierge stations located at facility entrances.
-New for the Summer Term, Pitt community members can now enter University buildings and are no longer required to request building access through the Authority to Operate (ATO) system.
+Since Summer Term, Pitt community members can enter University buildings and are no longer required to request building access through the Authority to Operate (ATO) system.
 University guests can enter with an approved guest form.
 Buildings remain closed to the public at this time.